RENCI-NRIG/Mobius/README.md

 The Mobius controller orchestrates all the above components and processes the incoming REST requests to trigger appropriate Mobius components.

 ## <a name="todo"></a>TODO List
-- Enable Mobius to pass HEAT Templates
+- Enable Shrinking of the resources in Monitoring client
+- Enable monitoring of network resources in Monitoring client

 ## <a name="docker"></a>How to use or launch Mobius?
 - Refer to [Docker](./docker/Readme.md) to launch Mobius